ironhack-labs/lab-wiki-countries/README.md

 To help you with the structure of the components, we gave you an example of a page inside `example.html`.

-If you want to style it, refresh your memory on Bootstrap in the [docs](https://getbootstrap.com/docs/4.0) or check out how we approached styling in the `example.html`.
+If you want to style it, refresh your memory on Bootstrap in the [docs](https://getbootstrap.com) or check out how we approached styling in the `example.html`.

-Note, if you follow or reuse code from `example.html`, keep in mind the following:
+**NOTE:** If you decide to copy the code provided in the `example.html`, keep the following in mind:
-- In React, the class html attribute is defined using `className`
+- In React, the `class` html attribute is defined using `className`
-- For inline css, you will need a JavaScript object with camelCased properties (more details [here](https://reactjs.org/docs/dom-elements.html#style)).
+- For inline CSS, use a JavaScript object and name each CSS property in camelCase (more details [here](https://reactjs.org/docs/dom-elements.html#style)).

 <br>